-A CIRANO Associated Researcher and Fellow since 2001, Ursula Hess is Professor in the Department of Psychology at Humboldt-Universität zu Berlin.
+A CIRANO Associate Researcher and Fellow since 2001, Ursula Hess is Professor in the Department of Psychology at the Humboldt University of Berlin.

 Holding a Ph.D. in Social Psychology from Dartmouth College, her research program is centered on the communication of emotions.